thenetcircle/event-bus/README.md

  There is a first version(1.x) of EventDispatcher which has been running on production for a while already.
  It's role also a proxy between different services/systems for delivering events.
  It's based on Akka with push-pull-model, no persistence support.
- This project is based on goal of the first version.
+ This project is based on the goal of the first version.
 As a upgraded version with more features and safety guarantee.
  New versoin will base on Akka Stream, Utilizing some grate features from Actor model and Reactive Streams.

 ## Roadmap